James Saito: Early life

 Saito's parents are of Japanese descent.
-He graduated from Hamilton High in LA and the University of California, Los Angeles with a degree in theater.
+He graduated from Hamilton High in LA and the University of California, Los Angeles with a degree in acting.
 He later studied acting with actress Uta Hagen at HB Studio, located in New York City.
 He was in the last group of students who studied with Sanford Meisner on the island of Bequia in the Grenadines and then continued with Meisner in North Hollywood.